 (Create Alert and send to email)

-Alerts will now be posted to your blog, or come in as ‘drafts’ that you can review and publish.
+Alerts will now be posted to your site, or come in as ‘drafts’ that you can review and publish.

 Publish Google Alerts News Items On Your Sidebar